Grover Clinton Tyler

-Grover Clinton Tyler (October 11, 1892 - October 2, 1966) was an aeronautical pioneer who flew as an airmail pilot in the 1920s and 1930s, and was one of only ten recipients of the Airmail Flyers' Medal of Honor.
+Grover Clinton Tyler (October 11, 1892 - October 2, 1966) was an American aeronautical pioneer who flew as an airmail pilot in the 1920s and 1930s, and was one of only ten recipients of the Airmail Flyers' Medal of Honor.

 Career

 Tyler is one of two pilots that started service with the Pacific Air Transport in 1926 flying along the west coast between Canada and Mexico.
 He is credited with flying the last leg, from Portland to Seattle, Washington, of a historic five-leg trip between Los Angeles, California, and Seattle, establishing the flight of the Pacific Coast Airways.
 Landing his biplane at Gorst Field, he handed over the first sack of mail on this new commercial route to Postmaster C. M. Perkins on 15 September 1926.
 To prepare the route for night flying Tyler and fellow pilot Arthur Starbuck, the other original pilot staff of PAT, drove an old Ford up and down the San Joaquin Valley setting up airway beacon lights with a pick and shovel.
 By 1928 the PAT had become a unit of Boeing Systems and Tyler continued flying the mail as well as passengers on this new route he had helped to establish.